tiddlyhost/tiddlyhost-com/README.md

     git clone git@github.com:simonbaird/tiddlyhost.git
     cd tiddlyhost

-Because you can't decrypt the rails credentials file, remove it.
-A new one will be created automatically by rails along with a new rails master key.

-    rm rails/config/credentials.yml.enc

 ### Build the development container and set up rails

 Build the container image used for development: